Metric stability for random walks (with applications in renormalization theory): Expanding Markov maps, random walks and its perturbations

-\end{prop} We will postpone the proof of this result to Section \ref{sectiontransience}. \begin{rem}{\rm By the Birkhoff Ergodic Theorem it is easy to see that a sufficiently high iteration of a homogeneous random walk with positive mean drift is strongly transient (see the proof of Proposition \ref{homstr} for details). } \end{rem}
+\begin{rem}{\rm By the Birkhoff Ergodic Theorem it is easy to see that a sufficiently high iteration of a homogeneous random walk with positive mean drift is strongly transient (see the proof of Proposition \ref{homstr} for details). } \end{rem}